lightbend/cloudflow/examples/connected-car-cluster-sharding/README.md

 This application consists of the following sub-projects:

 * `akka-connected-car`: Contains the blueprint
-* `akka-connected-car-streamlet`: Akka Streams based ingress, cluster streamlet, and logger
+* `akka-connected-car-streamlet`: Akka Streams based generator, cluster streamlet, and logger
 * `datamodel`: Contains the Avro schema

 ### Example Deployment example on GKE